cybermana/microsoft-threat-protection/README.md

-# Welcome to the Cybermana Microsoft 365 Defender repo
+# Welcome to the Cybermana Microsoft Threat Protection repo

 Collection of resources about Microsoft 365 Defender